python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 To use Slash Commands with discord.py.
 The latest up-to-date version has to be installed.
 Make sure that the version is 2.0 or above!
 And make sure to uninstall any third party libraries that support Slash Commands for discord.py (if any) as a few of them [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch#:~:text=A%20monkey%20patch%20is%20a,running%20instance%20of%20the%20program) discord.py!

 The latest and up-to-date usable discord.py version can be installed using `pip install -U discord.py`.
-If you get an error such as: `'git' is not recognized...`, it means that you don't have it installed on your platform.
-In that case, you will need to do do so by going through the required steps for [installing git](https://git-scm.com/downloads) and make sure to enable the `add to path` option while in the installation wizard.
-After installing git you can run `pip install -U discord.py` again to install discord.py 2.0.
+If you get an error such as: `'git' is not recognized...`, it means that you don't have git installed on your platform.
+In that case, you will need to do so by going through the required steps for [installing git](https://git-scm.com/downloads) and make sure to enable the `add to path` option while in the installation wizard.
+After installing git you can run `pip install -U discord.py` again to install discord.py 2.0

 **BEFORE MIGRATING TO DISCORD.PY 2.0, PLEASE READ THE CONSEQUENCES OF THE UPDATE [HERE](https://discordpy.readthedocs.io/en/latest/migrating.html)**.